 Keeping hydrated while studying is super simple, and you’ve definitely have heard this tip before.
 But don’t make the mistake of underestimating how just drinking your H2O can really up your studying game.
 I got a one-liter disposable water bottle from my local grocery store for two bucks that I’ve been using to stay hydrated.
 I feel a lot more energized when I drink it, and it’s super noticeable if I go a few hours without water.
 I feel drained and super gross.
 Your brain is like a muscle; you’ve got to keep it healthy and raring to go!
 Having a water bottle isn’t a massive time drain either, since it only takes about a minute to refill the average water bottle.
 You probably even have a reusable water bottle in your home right now, so fill up and drink up.

 Never settle.
 What do I, a simple high school senior, mean by that?
 It’s simple.
 Have you ever been studying with flashcards, and almost get the answer right, but not quite?
-And then do you just…let it go?
+And then do you just let it go?
 Move on?
 “It’s close enough,” you say.
-You’re going to hate me for what I’m about to say but…don’t do that.
+Don’t do that.
 Why?
 Your AP test proctor won’t care if you almost, nearly, kinda get it.
 Either you get it or you don’t.
-Plain and simple.
-Black and white.
-Those holes in your knowledge become the difference between getting a 5 and a 4, a 4 and a 3, a 3 and a 2.
+Those holes in your knowledge become the difference between getting a four and a three.
+(A four is the lowest score many colleges will accepts AP scores for credit.)
 “So what if I don’t pass one exam, I can just take it in college.
 Jeez Ryan, you need to chill out.”
-To that I say: passing one AP test now is the difference between paying $500 to wake up at 8:00 am every Thursday for a dreadfully boring Macroeconomics 101 lecture where a dull professor drones on about laissez-faire economics and sleeping in because you earned those college credits with a high AP test score.
+To that I say: Passing one AP test now is the difference between paying $500 to wake up at 8:00 am every Thursday for a dreadfully boring Macroeconomics 101 lecture where a dull professor drones on about laissez-faire economics and sleeping in because you earned those college credits with a high AP test score.
 Which would you prefer?

-Your teacher (if you have one and aren’t doing independent study) is one of the most valuable resources you have.
-Asking them a few questions that you came up with while reviewing axes of rotation on your own time isn’t frowned upon, so don't be embarrassed.
+Your teacher is one of the most valuable resources you have.
+Asking them a few questions that you came up with while reviewing isn’t frowned upon, so don't be embarrassed.
 It shows dedication on your part and will save you a lot more time than researching it on your own, and after all, they’re there to help you.
-It takes about two minutes to ask your teacher, and it may take hours of self-study to show yourself the gaps in your knowledge (“Oh my goodness, I just didn’t add correctly here.”).
-Even if you are doing independent study, if there’s a teacher of the AP subject you’re studying at your school, feel free to drop in and ask them a couple of questions.
-It isn’t nerdy, I swear!
-Okay, it might be a little nerdy.
-But it’ll be well worth it in the end.
+It takes about two minutes to ask your teacher, and it may take hours of self-study to show yourself the gaps in your knowledge.
+If you're doing independent study and there’s a teacher of the AP subject you’re studying at your school, feel free to drop in and ask them a couple of questions.
+It’ll be well worth it in the end.

 I love teenage coming-of-age stories and all, but sometimes those hang-out sessions aren’t really worth it.
-You don’t need to go out every day of the week, surely!
+You don’t need to go out every day of the week.
 During test season especially, it’s okay to say no to going to a fast food restaurant so you can review AP World History vocabulary.
 You’ll most likely miss out on some light banter anyhow—nothing too character development-y or plot twist-y.
 If you do miss out on your friends meeting Chris Pratt…I’m sorry.
-I don’t really know what to say, because that actually would really suck.
-Passing your AP test, though, will feel better than going out with your friends every night, as it’s incredibly statistically improbable that your hang-out session will result in selfies with Chris Pratt.
+Passing your AP test will feel better in the long run than going out with your friends every night, as it’s incredibly statistically improbable that your hang-out session will result in selfies with Chris Pratt.

 Step 1: Go into the library.
 Step 2: Leave library after eight hours with marginally more knowledge of AP Statistics than you came with.
 What’s the issue here?
-Most students have probably recognized the phenomena behind these long work sessions with little actual product coming out of them; Cal Newport (author of several guides to mastering your studying experience—I’m not sponsored, I swear!) dubbed this “pseudo-working.”
-It’s when you’re trying to write your research paper at the same time that you’re catching up with the latest season of How to Get Away With Murder, when you’re doing AP Physics practice problems while jamming out to MisterWives’s latest song, or when you fall into the deep abyss of Internet memes while trying to look over your AP Computer Science notes.
-In short, it’s when you’re not completely, 100% focused on the work at hand.
-Completely isolating yourself from all else besides your work (some light instrumental music is acceptable) is the key to getting more done in a shorter amount of time.
-Wasting time by having your brain distracted by loud pop music while trying to read The Stranger by Albert Camus will only end up taking more time than if you just blazed straight through it.
+Most students have probably recognized the phenomena behind these long work sessions with little actual product coming out of them; Cal Newport (author of several guides to mastering your studying experience) dubbed this “pseudo-working.”
+It’s when you’re trying to write your research paper at the same time that you’re catching up with the latest season of How to Get Away With Murder, when you’re doing AP Physics practice problems while jamming out to MisterWives’s latest song, or when you fall into the deep abyss of internet memes while trying to look over your AP Computer Science notes.
+In short, it’s when you’re not 100% focused on the work at hand.
+Completely isolate yourself from all else besides your work (some light instrumental music is acceptable) to get more done in a shorter amount of time.